By Robert Maharajh Contrary to many investors' fears, the US stock market is probably not overvalued...

 Pessimism about the stock market's prospects is wrong, Smith said.

-He remarked: "There are two reasons for this assertion.
+He added: "There are two reasons for this assertion.
 First, equity investors generally fail to see how little US economic constraints matter to many public companies.
 Many stock market analysts and even members of the Fed persist in comparing companies' growth to the capacity of certain resources found within the geographic US borders, such as the 4.1% unemployment rate.

 "Of course not all these employees are available to US businesses, but if investors looked at the situation in that light, I am convinced they would start to understand why it is that companies have been coping with the tight US labour markets as well as they have."